Use our 2, 5, and 30-minute resume writing tips to quickly improve your resume. Actionable examples included. Read more!

 Your degree carries a lot of weight in the field of science.
 That said, some of the time, you don’t need to list your entire education unless the position is very in depth.
 Most definitely, only list the degrees that are relevant.

-Here’s what your education section should look like:
+Here’s what your resume education section should look like:

 Bachelors of Science in Biological Science